 It has been possible to replace numerous metal parts with plastic components as part of efforts to reduce the weight of electric vehicles and develop more fuel-efficient aircraft.
 Composites like CFRP or GFRP excel in terms of their high mechanical stability and low specific weight.
-As a general rule, however, non-metallic components have to be machined before they can be used.
-This also applies to ceramic components made of zirconium dioxide used in dental prostheses.
+The combination of properties required for a specific application means there are unique challenges associated with machining composite materials.
+This also applies to the machining of ceramic components made of zirconium dioxide used in dental prostheses, for example.

 Here is a short list of non-metallic materials that are difficult to work: